tink-crypto/tink/docs/JAVA-HOWTO.md

 Exact listings of primitives and their implementations available in a release _x.y.z_ of Tink are given in a corresponding [`TinkConfig.TINK_x_y_z`](https://github.com/google/tink/blob/master/java/src/main/java/com/google/crypto/tink/config/TinkConfig.java)-variable.

-Tink user accesses implementations of a primitive via a factory that corresponds to the primitive: AEAD via `AeadFactory`, MAC via `MacFactory`, etc. where each factory offers corresponding `getPrimitive(...)` methods.
+The user obtains a primitive by calling the function `getPrimitive(classObject)` of the `KeysetHandle`, where the `classObject` is the class object corresponding to the primitive (for example `Aead.class` for AEAD).

 ### Symmetric Key Encryption